Rockies vs. Giants Predictions & Picks - September 16

 Rockies Performance Insights

-- In 10 games as the underdog over the last 10 matchups, the Rockies have posted a mark of 4-6.

-- In its previous 10 games with a total, Colorado and its opponents have combined to exceed the over/under on four occasions.
+- In its previous 10 games with a total, Colorado and its opponents have combined to exceed the over/under on five occasions.

-- The Rockies have covered the runline in all of their previous 10 matchups (one of those games had a spread.
+- The Rockies have covered the runline in the one of their previous 10 games that had a set spread.

-- This season, Colorado has been victorious two times in 30 chances when named as an underdog of at least +185 or worse on the moneyline.
+- Colorado has a mark of 29-62 in contests where oddsmakers favor it by +140 or worse on the moneyline.

-- The Rockies have an implied victory probability of 35.1% according to the moneyline set for this matchup.
+- The Rockies have an implied victory probability of 41.7% according to the moneyline set by oddsmakers for this matchup.

-- The offense for Colorado is the No. 20 offense in the majors, scoring 4.4 runs per game (643 total runs).

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!